hayden-donnelly/the-navigator/README.md

 As mentioned, the render algorithm is similar to the one found in Wolfenstien 3D.
 It uses raycasts to detect walls on a 2D map and then draws thin vertical rectangles on the screen proportional to each ray's length.
 A constant number of rays are cast for each degree of the player's field of view.
-I chose two rays per degree for aesthetic reasons.
+I chose two rays per degree (or one ray per 0.5 degrees) for aesthetic reasons.

 The 2D map is broken up into a grid with walls occupying entire grid cells.
 Consequently, points of intersection between rays and walls can be found by checking if a grid cell contains a wall whenever a ray crosses into it.
 This process is optimized by finding the vertical grid